 The College of Natural Sciences is where prize-winning research happens, where students discover planets as well as new species and where spots abound for grabbing a breakfast taco or kicking back in the shade of a live oak tree.
 Beyond the Forty Acres, the Texas Field Station Network, McDonald Observatory, Marine Science Institute and Lady Bird Johnson Wildflower Center are all part of the college, as well.

-Our Texas Science community explores, investigates and engages with life all around, including in natural habitats like Waller Creek and the UT turtle pond.
-These places offer a scientific sandbox, where students have up-close encounters exclusive to our campus.
-Our Texas Memorial Museum—Austin's only science and natural history museum—and star party events involving telescopes atop two of our academic buildings, PMA and PAI, allow the public to enjoy science here alongside students, staff and faculty.
+Our Texas Science community explores, investigates and engages with life all around.
+That includes in natural habitats like Waller Creek, the UT turtle pond and other spots that offer a scientific sandbox, located right here on our campus.
+The public enjoys science experiences here, as well, at our Texas Science and Natural History Museum and star party events, which use telescopes atop two of our academic buildings, PMA and PAI.

 Computer scientists at UT Austin are among the world’s leading researchers in artificial intelligence and systems.
 Top experts in areas ranging from cyber security to machine learning delve into projects as diverse as creating a winning robotic soccer team or developing tools to assess quantum computers.
 Centrally located, the Gates-Dell Complex is a hub for innovation and ideas.